Founder David Domoney explains the story behind Cultivation Street

 Creating beautiful gardens isn’t just about the end result – it’s the feel-good journey.
 It promotes respect for the community across all ages, teaches our children about nature and creates a space for everyone to enjoy and benefit from.
 I wanted to replicate this experience across the UK.

-I joined forces with national newspaper the Sunday People to get the message out to a huge audience and show just what could be achieved through community gardening.
+I joined forces with national newspaper the Sunday People and now the Sunday Mirror to get the message out to a huge audience and show just what could be achieved through community gardening.
 Not by TV gardeners or people in the industry, but by ordinary people who in many cases have never gardened before.

 The entries and feedback were phenomenal and the stories were intensely emotional.

-At Kings Heath Ring in Birmingham, there was a guy called Trevor who always used to sit on this park bench near some flats.
+In 2014 in Kings Heath, Birmingham, there was a guy called Trevor who always used to sit on this park bench near some flats.
 He was an old guy with no family, and eventually a couple of the neighbours got talking to him.
 He said he liked to sit in the communal lawn of the block of flats because he used to have a house with a garden, but he could no longer afford it and now he was living in a flat.

 So the neighbours started creating a garden for the community with Trevor, and eventually everybody got involved.
 Unfortunately, Trevor passed away as the garden was finished, but the essence of the community had already been built with his help and community gardening still continues today.